-New word (Write the new word here) Meaning (Write down its meaning in your own words) New word in sentence (Write a short sentence with your new word in it) Child ren all have a uniq the heart of everyth we vocabulary and ou ir own vocabulary. • lists should be used by children to ring each part of the course) that t • guite learnt properly, or discovered quench flourish subm it release] proportion expense garment influenc pition permit digest mercy conferred te nant ordeal 1.
+New word (Write the new word here) Meaning (Write down its meaning in your own words) New word in sentence (Write a short sentence with your new word in it) Child ren all have a uniq the heart of everyth ue vocabulary and ou ir own vocabulary. i dentify 20 words (du ists should be used by children to ring each part of the course) that juite learnt properly, or discovered quench flourish subm it release] proportion expense garment influenc pition permit digest mercy conferred te nant ordeal 1.
 He needed a to p oark his car there 2.
 2. She gained a large 2 of the votes.
 3. He was employed i in the $$ manufa cturing i ndustry.
 4. The of repairir ng the damage wo as shocki ng.
 5. The popstar wante ed to a new so ong.
 6. Peter tried to $$ his younger This series lo oks at 7.
 The criminal begg ed for · hundı reds of a challenging 8.
-No matter how mu ich water sh e drank, she cou ave come up 9.
-She went to her application for t • 11 plus pape produced by 10.
+8. No matter how much water she drank, she cou 9.
+9. She went to her application for t or in papers produced by 10.
 He began to at school as he g • • • The accident had • 12.
-He with his colleagues.
+12.He with his colleagues.
 13. 13.
 She demonstrated her fierce to win by training four times a week.
 14. 14.
 He took a few moments to the information.
-15. 14.
-He fook a few moments to the information.
-15. She had been a perfect of the house.
+15. 15.
+She had been a perfect of the house.
 Marks /15